emintz/ArduinoLib/RTOSAid/README.md

 Users should have the following parts on hand.

 * 1 ESP32 development (a.k.a. breakout) board.
+Mine is an inexpensive
-Mine has a generic ESP32 S2.
+  generic ESP32 S2.
 * 1 solderless breadboard
 * Hookup wire or Dupont cables.
 24 guage solid wire works well in solderless breadboards.